baltrad/baltrad-exchange/doc/userguide.rst

 - Possibility to run several different instances on same server
 - Allow possibility to decorate a file before it is sent to a subscriber

+Besides the actual server & client software it is also possible to use several APIs from within the module.
+Note that the namespace is **bexchange** and not baltrad_exchange or any other variant.

 Overview
 =================